araodiego/statestreet-coding-exercises/README.md

 - **Exercise 1: Divisibility Checker (`divisibility-checker`)**: A Java application that prints numbers from 1 to 20, applying specific rules for numbers divisible by 3 and 5.
 It uses Java Streams for processing and JUnit 5 for unit testing.

-[Add other modules and their descriptions as they are created]

 ## Prerequisites